ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/animal_implementation.md

 6. **Metabolism**
-   Cohorts metabolize consumed resources, processing consumed matter into waste and fueing internal processes.
+   Cohorts metabolize consumed resources, processing consumed matter into waste and fueling internal processes.
 This is handled by the `metabolize_community` method, which considers the update interval duration.

 7. **Mortality**